i9Workshop/Tutorials-Microchip-XC8/Tutorials-PIC16F/07-PSMC-Motor-Speed/README.md

 <br/>

 Programmable Switch Mode Controller, PSMC is a high-performance pulse width modulator, PWM that can be configured to operate in one of several modes to support single or multiple phase applications.
 PSMC module has 16bit duty cycle resolution.
+PSMC module has its own timer thus can free up timer 2 module for another purpose.
 <br/>

 ![DC-Brush-Motor-Driver-PSMC](https://github.com/user-attachments/assets/23eef140-f639-43d2-bcb2-e475978d1759)